xian-ran/prestackPro-Manual/algorithm_documentation/processing/rmo_time_shift.md

 ### RMO (Time Shift) {#rmo-time-shift}

-This algorithm converts time shift fields computed by trim statics methods like "Align" or "Semblance Optimization" into updates for vrms and eta.
+This algorithm converts timeshift fields computed by trim statics methods like "Align" or "Semblance Optimization" into updates for vrms and eta.

 The process is based on the Alkhalifah moveout equation,